171cas/CoolTracker/README.md

 ### My Profile Page
-The profile page shill show the information about the user; username, image profile, first name, last name and email.
+The profile page shows the information about the user; username, image profile, first name, last name and email.
 Also it will have a log out button that once it's clicked the user's session will be ended.
 <br/><br/>
 <img src='https://user-images.githubusercontent.com/70457320/159946741-f5b78af6-82e6-4900-b12d-05a9f58422d7.png' height=475/>
 <br/><br/>